 You’re Sending Sensitive Information without Security Protection

 If you’re sending something to a client from your home office or emailing your financial information to someone, you are putting yourself at risk if you’re doing so without a secure email server.
 When emails aren’t sent through a secure server or without encryption, it’s very easy to intercept them.
+Besides email protection software, you can also consider using encrypted email providers for extra security.

 You should never send an email with the assumption that anything is going to be private or secure unless you take steps to make sure it is.